isomerpages/moe-geylangmtdpri/_co-curricular-activities/Clubs & Societies/Environmental Science Club.md

 ### Our CCA activities

-1)	Work closely with Nparks to plan and conduct activities for schoolmates during recess
+1)Work closely with Nparks to plan and conduct activities for schoolmates during recess

 * Be a Green Champion on World Water Day and Earth Day
 * Be Nparks Community in Nature (CIN) programme and design/lead a Biodiversity trail in school garden.

-2)	Enrich in our Science learning experiences with investigative using STEM activities.
+2)Enrich in our Science learning experiences with investigative using STEM activities.
 -	Dunman High School interns who planned a Recycled car making with our P5 and P6 in 2023
 -	Conducting a mini Greenhouse making as part of NIE research for some students
 -	Making bridges, aluminum tray maze,  during CCA
 -	Partnering 1 team of Republic Polytechnic students in vermicomposting investigation project
 -	Workshops on Strawbees with quikbots

-3)	Take care of our school garden
+3)Take care of our school garden
 -	Water the plants
 -	Remove the weeds
 -	Plant new plants